 Question 5.

-The picture (Page 49) is taken from a satellite.
+The picture in Fig. 3.9 has been taken from a satellite.
 It captures a portion of north India from a high altitude.
 Observe and discuss the image as a class activity.
+(Page 54)

 (i) Which colour is the Ganga plain?